Awards & Distinctions

 LEED GOLD AWARD

-University Health System has twice been awarded the U.S. Green Building Council’s LEED Gold Certification for environmentally friendly design and construction, first for the clinical pavilion at the historic Robert B. Green Campus, and again for the Sky Tower at University Hospital.
+University Health has twice been awarded the U.S. Green Building Council’s LEED Gold Certification for environmentally friendly design and construction, first for the clinical pavilion at the historic Robert B. Green Campus, and again for the Sky Tower at University Hospital.
 LEED, or Leadership in Energy and Environmental Design, is an internationally recognized rating system that provides third-party verification of green buildings.
 Those ratings are based on factors such as sustainability, water and energy efficiency, materials use and indoor air quality.
 The 10-story Sky Tower, which opened in April 2014, was designed by the architectural team of Perkins+Will, RVK, and Garza Bomberger & Associates.
 The six-story clinical building, which opened in January 2013, was designed by the architectural team of RTKL and Overland Partners.

 GOLD LEVEL RECOGNITION THROUGH THE HEALTHY WORKPLACE RECOGNITION PROGRAM

-University Health System was awarded Gold-level Recognition through the Healthy Workplace Recognition Program of the San Antonio Business Group on Health and the Mayor’s Fitness Council.
+University Health was awarded Gold-level Recognition through the Healthy Workplace Recognition Program of the San Antonio Business Group on Health and the Mayor’s Fitness Council.